Ziad-khallaf/Bitcoin-Prices-Analysis/README.md

 ## Data Source

-The analysis is based on a dataset of Bitcoin vs. USD price data, collected from [Specify your data source here, e.g., a specific API, CSV file, etc.].
-The dataset includes daily open, high, low, close, adjusted close prices, and trading volume.
+The analysis is based on a dataset of Bitcoin vs. USD price data from Kaggle The dataset includes daily open, high, low, close, adjusted close prices, and trading volume.

 ## Technologies Used